pelotom/use-methods/README.md

 });
 ```

+*Note: the `methods` factory function must produce the same set of method names on every invocation.*

 ### Comparison to `useReducer`

 [Here's a more complex example](https://codesandbox.io/s/2109324q3r) involving a list of counters, implemented using `useReducer` and `useMethods` respectively: